 Private & Public Loans

 Banco Nacional de Tejas has been a banking force within Tejas for the better part of 150 years.
 In recent years there has been a down-turn in BNT's influence as the Bush Regime took its toll on the entire economy of the nation.

 Banco Nacional de Tejas was formed with the merger of the Banco Nacional Tejano and the Banco Mercantil de Tejas in 1873.
 Branch offices were found in Houston, San-Antonio, Corpus Christi, San Angelo, and in Albuquerque.
-A branch was established in Dallas in 1874.
+A branch was established in De Soto in 1874.

 The Banco Nacional printed all Tejan banknotes during the period of the Republic from 1904-1909.
 This ended once the Monarchy was restored in 1909.

 In 1915 Banco Nacional de Tejas underwent a major restructuring and was the first Castilian-American bank represented in New Amsterdam in 1917.
 During this period of Monarchy the BNT introduced several banking innovations, including savings-accounts, personal credit lines and credit cards.